lac-dcc/Kiriko/README.md

 ---

 ## Experiments and Results
 As a proof of concept, we conducted an initial experiment testing all optimization technologies available in Kiriko: Clang (O0–O3), LLVM Polly, Pluto, and MLIR Affine.
+You can the raw report files of this experiment here: [Raw Reports](assets/Results)
 The experiment used **SAMPLE_SIZE = 50**, meaning each benchmark was executed 50 times per tool.
 The system configuration was:

 | **Feature**           | **Value** |